-CUDA 11.8 New Debug Implementation Issues
+CUDA 11.8, 12.0, and 12.1 and later New Debug Implementation Issues

 CUDA 11.8 introduced a new unified CUDA debugger backend, but several serious problems were identified while testing TotalView against the new implementation.
-The only viable workaround is to force CUDA to fall back to the legacy CUDA debug implementation by setting the CUDBG\USE\LEGACY\DEBUGGER environment variable to 1, e.g., export

-CUDBG\USE\LEGACY\DEBUGGER=1.
-The CUDA 12.0 r525 driver release should address the issues so it the new unified CUDA debugger backend works correctly with TotalView.
+The only viable workaround is to force CUDA to fall back to the legacy CUDA debug implementation by setting the CUDBG_USE_LEGACY_DEBUGGER environment variable to 1, e.g., export CUDBG_USE_LEGACY_DEBUGGER=1.
+The CUDA 12.0 r525 driver release should address the issues such that the new unified CUDA debugger backend works correctly with TotalView.